marota/Autoencoder_Embedding_Expert_Caracteristion_/README.md

 To do so, launch the project under Binder.
 It will open a jupyter session in your web navigator.
 Then go into a folder of a projector you want to explore.
 Finally, click on New -> Tensorboard.
 The projector opens under Tensorboard in a new window and you are ready to start explore!

 # Features to explore in projectors
+To caracterize our data, here are different expert features that could be important:
 - Max Temperature: maximum temperature over the day
 - Min Temperature: minimum temperature over the day
 - Month: month of the day